-Portugal is a signatory to the World Trade Organization's (WTO) Government Procurement Agreement (GPA), which provides for reciprocal market access commitments in procurement between the EC and other WTO members that are also signatories to the GPA.
+Portugal is a signatory to the World Trade Organization (WTO) Agreement on Government Procurement (GPA), which provides for reciprocal market access commitments in procurement between the European Commission (EC) and World Trade Organization members that are signatories to the GPA.

-As an EU Member State, Portugal has implemented Directive 2004/17/EC (Utilities Directive) and Directive 2004/18/EC (Public Sector Directive).
+As an EU Member State, Portugal has implemented Directive 2014/23/EU (the Concession Contracts Directive), Directive 2014/24/EU (the Public Sector Directive) and Directive 2014/25/EU (the Utilities Directive) (together, 'the 2014 Directives').

-These Directives were transposed into the Portuguese legal system through the Public Contracts Code (PCC), approved by Decree-Law No. 18/2008, of 29 January 2008 (subsequently amended).
+These Directives were implemented into the Portuguese legal system through Decree-Law No. 111-B/2017 of 31 August 2017, which approved an amendment to the Public Contracts Code (PCC), first approved by Decree-Law No. 18/2008 of 29 January 2008, and subsequently amended.
+This large amendment to the PCC was the main mark of public procurement in Portugal in 2017, and implied a general revision to procurement procedures and public contracts.

-In Portugal, the award of contracts is subject to compliance with the principles of the TFEU, in particular the free movement of goods, freedom of establishment and freedom to provide services, as well as with the principles deriving therefrom, such as the principles of equal treatment, non-discrimination, mutual recognition, proportionality and transparency.
+In Portugal, the award of contracts is subject to compliance with the principles of the Treaty on the Functioning of the European Union, in particular the free movement of goods, freedom of establishment and freedom to provide services, as well as with the principles deriving therefrom, such as the principles of equal treatment, non-discrimination, mutual recognition, proportionality and transparency.

-The coordination of procedures for the award of contracts in the fields of defence and security is ruled by Directive 2009/81/EC (Defence Directive).
-Through Decree-Law No. 104/2011, of 6 October 2011, Portugal implemented the Defence Directive into its legal system, which allows more flexibility in procurement procedures in these sectors.
+The coordination of procedures for the award of contracts in the fields of defence and security is ruled by Directive 2009/81/EC (the Defence Directive).
+Through Decree-Law No. 104/2011 of 6 October 2011, Portugal implemented the Defence Directive into its legal system, which allows more flexibility in procurement procedures in these sectors.
 This Decree-Law also stipulates that, in line with Article 296 of the EC Treaty, certain contracts regarding both the defence and security sectors are excluded from its scope of application.